bleecoin/learn-swift4-with-bob/course/swift-fundamentals/guard-defer-statement.md

 # Guard Statement

 ## Introduction
 Welcome to Lesson 3 of The Swift Fundamentals.
 When I started learning Swift for the first time, an `else-if` statement made sense.
 However, a `guard` statement rather seemed daunting.
 In fact, the name doesn't tell anything about what it does.
 One day, however, I discovered something.
 A `guard` statement is just another for you to write an `else-if` statement.
 A `guard` statement promotes zenness.
 In other words, it adds clarity, emptiness, and lots of cloud and space.
-Let us find out through examples.
+Let us find out through the examples.

 > **Zenness:** A trait where peace, calmness, and inner awesomeness are all intertwined - [Urban Dictionary](http://www.urbandictionary.com/define.php?term=Zenness)